pedonc/Windows-Deployment/README.md

 5. Wait for the service to stop, then click the **OK** button to close the Server Properties (Local Computer) window.
 6. In the Computer Management window, click the **File** menu, then click **Exit** to close the Computer Management window.

-PART 10 - CONFIGURE GROUP POLICIES
+## Part 10 - Configure Group Policies

 1. Right-click on the Start button in the lower-left corner of the screen and click **Run**.
-2. In the Run window that appears, in the Open field, type gpedit.msc and press the **Enter** key.
+2. In the Run window that appears, in the Open field, type `gpedit.msc` and press the **Enter** key.
 3. In the Local Group Policy Editor window that appears, in the left column, under Local Computer Policy, Computer Configuration, double-click on **Administrative Templates** to expand it.
 4. Under the expanded Administrative Templates section in the left column, double-click **Windows Components** to expand it.
 5. Double-click **AutoPlay Policies**.
 6. In the AutoPlay Policies pane on the right of the window, double-click **Turn Off AutoPlay**.
 7. In the Turn Off AutoPlay window that appears, click the radio button to select **Enabled** then click the **OK** button.
-8. In the Local Group Policy Editor, in the left column, under Local Computer Policies, Computer Configuration, Administrative Templates, Windows Components, scroll down until Windows Update is visible and double-click **Windows Update**.
+8. In the Local Group Policy Editor, in the left column, under Local Computer Policies, Computer Configuration, Administrative Templates, Windows Components, scroll down until Windows Update is visible (it may be necessary to maximize the window size and/or expand the left pane of the window to see read the names of the folders listed) and double-click **Windows Update**.
 9. In the Windows Update pane on the right of the window, double-click **Configure Automatic Updates**.
 10. In the Configure Automatic Updates window that appears, click the radio button to select **Disabled** then click the **OK** button.
 11. In the Local Group Policy Editor window, click the **File** menu, then click **Exit** to close the Local Group Policy Editor.

 PART 11 - CONFIGURE CONTROL PANELS